ErikEJ/erikej.github.io/_posts/2020-11-02-ef-core-sproc-return-value.md

 GO
 ```

-Now define a parameter to hold the RETURN value - notice the direction is set to "Output":
+Now define a parameter to hold the RETURN value - notice the direction is set to "Output" (despite the presence of a ["ReturnValue"](https://docs.microsoft.com/en-us/dotnet/api/system.data.parameterdirection?WT.mc_id=DT-MVP-4025156) parameter direction Enum value):

 ```csharp
 var parameterReturn = new SqlParameter